jlord/git-it-electron/CONTRIBUTING.md

   'de': 'de-DE'
 }
 ```
-> **Locale in aliases *MUST* point to a locale existed in available.**
+> **Locale in aliases *MUST* point to a locale key/value in `available`.**

 ### Translate files
-All files that translator should edit is in `resources/contents`.
-We suggest translator using 'en-US' as original language to translate.
+Next, duplicate the `resources/contents/en-US` directory and rename it according to the language/location code you set in `locale.js`.
+Then begin translating the files!
+Most translations do not translate everything within the `partials` directory.

 ```bash
 cd resources/contents
 cp en-US '<your-lang>-<your-location>'
 ```
-> **Folder name in resources/contents *MUST* be the same as the locale you added in locale.js.**
+> **Folder name in resources/contents *MUST* be the same as the locale you added in `locale.js`.**

 ### Build
-Don't forget to build to generate built file.
+Finally, don't forget to build to generate the final files.
+They will be placed in the `built` directory.

 ```bash
 npm run build-all